boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

 Returns 0 on success or -1 on error (closed / invalid `uuid`).

-If the function fails, than the `cleanup` callback will be called before the function returns.
+If the function fails, than the `cleanup` callback will be automatically called before the function returns.

 #### `fio_rw_hook_replace_unsafe`